tlevn22/GitLab/answers.md

 git merge test
 ```

+The quiz.md will change to answers.md in top_ten

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?
 ```